 The Company believes it is currently in sound financial condition, with strong debt service capabilities and a management team committed to maintaining and implementing a prudent financial management program.
-The Company's sound financial management allowed it to continue to meet its debt service obligations for its pesodenominated debts and to meet and exceed the debt service ratios required under its loan agreements even with the aftermath of several financial crises, notably the 1997-1998 Asian financial crisis, 2002 US stock market downturn and the 2008 Global Financial Crisis.
+The Company's sound financial management allowed it to continue to meet its debt service obligations for its peso-denominated debts and to meet and exceed the debt service ratios required under its loan agreements even with the aftermath of several financial crises, notably the 1997-1998 Asian financial crisis, 2002 US stock market downturn and the 2008 Global Financial Crisis.
 The Company believes that its financial strength enhances its ability to expand its business and to capitalize on opportunities in the Philippine housing and land development market.
-The Philippine Rating Services Corporation ("PhilRatings") maintained the PRS Aaa for FLI's outstanding bonds on September 20, 2021 (i) ₱2.70 billion bonds due in 2023, (ii) ₱5.30 billion bonds due in 2021, and (iii) ₱1.70 billion bonds due in 2024, (iv) ₱7.0 billion bonds due in 2022, (v) ₱6.34 billion bonds due in 2023, (vi) ₱1.76 billion bonds due in 2026, and (vii) ₱1.0 billion bonds due in 2025.
-PRS Aaa rating is also maintained for the ₱6.0 billion bond of Filinvest REIT Corp., a 100% subsidiary of the Company, maturing in 2023.
-PhilRatings also rated as PRS Aaa, the First Tranche of the ₱30.0 Billion shelf bonds amounting to ₱8.10 billion composed of ₱6.34 billion bonds due in 2023 and ₱1.76 billion due in 2026, and the Second Tranche of the ₱30.0 Billion shelf bonds amounting to ₱8.10 billion composed of ₱5.00 billion bonds due in 2025 and ₱5.00 billion due in 2027, respectively.
+The PhilRatings maintained the PRS Aaa for FLI's outstanding bonds as of June 30, 2023, (i) \clubsuit 2.70 billion bonds due in 2023, (ii) \clubsuit 1.70 billion bonds due in 2024, (iii) \clubsuit 6.34 billion bonds due in 2023, (iv) \clubsuit 1.76 billion bonds due in 2026, (v) \clubsuit 1.0 billion bonds due in 2025, (vi) \clubsuit 5.0 billion bonds due in 2025, (vi) \clubsuit 5.0 billion bonds due in 2027, (viii) \clubsuit 8.92 billion bonds due in 2025, and (ix) \clubsuit 2.98 billion bonds due in 2027.
 Obligations rated PRS Aaa are of the highest quality with minimal credit risk.
 The obligor's capacity to meet its financial commitment on the obligation is extremely strong.
 PRS Aaa is the highest rating assigned by PhilRatings.
-The rating reflects the following factors: sustained growth of FLI's real estate and leasing operations, resulting in strong income generation and improved cash flows; its conservative debt position and high financial flexibility; its established brand name and track record.
+The rating reflects the following factors: sustained growth of FLI's real estate and leasing operations, resulting in strong income generation and improved cash flows; its conservative debt position and high financial flexibility; its established brand name andtrack record.

-Benefits of Large Scale Operations
+Benefits of Large-Scale Operations